USS Vanderbilt: North Atlantic operations

 Vanderbilt left New York City in September and cruised off Halifax, Nova Scotia, searching for blockade runners.
 The Halifax-Wilmington, North Carolina, route for blockade runners was used heavily at this time owing to outbreaks of yellow fever at Bermuda and Nassau, Bahamas.
 Nevertheless, the Union cruiser failed to take any prizes and put into Boston, Massachusetts, on 13 October.

 She was deployed with the blockade off Wilmington in November and participated in the unsuccessful first amphibious assault upon Confederate Fort Fisher in the Cape Fear River, North Carolina, on 24 and 25 December.
 The Fleet took the fort during a second amphibious assault on 13 and 15 January 1865.

 Vanderbilt returned to New York in late January, remaining until 24 March when she left for the Gulf of Mexico ferrying new recruits.
 From there, she proceeded to Charleston, South Carolina, towing the uncompleted Confederate ram Columbia from Charleston to Norfolk, Virginia, in May, and towed Onondaga from Norfolk to New York in June.
-Vanderbilt served as a receiving ship at the Portsmouth Navy Yard (Maine) during the summer of 1865.
+Vanderbilt served as a receiving ship at the Portsmouth Naval Shipyard (Maine) during the summer of 1865.